Project: Fort Nelson

 Company/Alliance: Plains CO2 Reduction Partnership (PCOR), Spectra Energy, British Columbia Ministry of Energy, Mines and Petroleum Resources

 Location: Spectra Energy's Fort Nelson gas plant, NE British Columbia, Canada

 Feedstock: Fort Nelson natural gas processing plant

-CO2 Fate: Storage will be in a saline aquifer Devonian carbonate rock at a depth between 6500-7500 feet
+CO2 Fate: 15Km onshore pipeline to storage in a saline aquifer.
+Middle Devonian carbonate rock at a depth between 6500-7500 feet

 The British Columbia government is taking steps to significantly reduce the CO2 emissions of the province and Spectra Energy is working to determine the feasibility of using CCS to reduce its carbon footprint.

 Total project cost US $12.5 Million.
 DOE share $10 Million (80%).

 A specific brine formation and injection location had been chosen in 2008.
 However, subsequent investigations indicated that the cap rock at the site may be fractured.
 PCOR and Spectra Energy are currently choosing a new site.
 The sequestration target zone will probably be a Devonian-age carbonate rock formation located in relatively close proximity to the Fort Nelson gas plant (<50 miles).
 The target formation is the Devonian carbonate formations below the massive and extensive Devonian Fort Simpson shales.
 Based on the very low permeability and high mechanical strength of the shale, this cap provides a very competent seal for underlying brine formation reservoirs.
 The Fort Simpson Formation is approximately 500 meters thick and can reach up to 1000 meters thick in some areas.
 It is laterally extensive covering thousands of square miles.
 Secondary seals also exist above the Fort Simpson Formation.